MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete-msa.md

 ### List and delete flows

-A user can list and delete their flows from [Power Automate](https://flow.microsoft.com) by follwing these steps:
+A user can list and delete their flows from [Power Automate](https://flow.microsoft.com) by following these steps:

 1. Sign into the [Power Automate](https://flow.microsoft.com), and then select on **My flows**.